 Grants and benefits to help you pay your energy bills

-If you’re struggling to afford your energy bills, you might be able to take advantage of certain benefits, grants and help offered by the government and energy suppliers.
+If you’re struggling to afford your energy bills, you might be able to take advantage of certain benefits, grants and help offered by the UK government, the Scottish government and energy suppliers.

 Winter Fuel Payment

-The Winter Fuel Payment is an annual one-off payment to help you pay for heating during the winter.
+The Winter Fuel Payment is a payment to help you pay your heating bills during the winter.

-You can usually get a Winter Fuel Payment if you were born on or before 5 November 1953.
+- you were born on or before 5 October 1954

 Cold Weather Payments